 Space/area students can access, internet connection, TV or whiteboard/screen to project on to.
 Information on school evacuation procedures.

 What should we expect?

 A fun and interactive science programme with an adaptable presenter right in your classroom.

-A full day with one classroom includes three different craft activities subject to the ages of the children.
+A full day with one classroom includes three different craft activities pitched to the ages of the students.

 How experienced is the presenter?

-When not teaching KIDS IN SPACE as an external education provider, she helps schools as a relieving teacher and last completed the Teacher Education Refresh TER programme in 2018.
+When not teaching KIDS IN SPACE as an external education provider, she teaches at schools as a relieving teacher and last completed the Teacher Education Refresh TER programme in 2018.